IrvHenri/Fantasy-Football-Page/README.md

 # Portfolio: Responsive Website

-A mobile responsive website that has a sign-up section which implements JavaScript interactivity.
-A user fills in information and recieves a personalized message.
+A responsive website (prototype) for a newsletter with a subscription feature.
+The user fills in information, submits a form and recieves a personalized message.

 ## Demo